zchee/golang-wiki/Home.md

     - [Blogs and Podcasts](Podcasts) - Go programming blogs and episdoes.
   - [Articles](Articles) - A collection of articles to help you learn more about Go.
   - [Training](Training) - Free and commercial, online and classroom training for Go.
-  - [Universtiry Courses](Courses) - A list of CS programs and classes using Go.
+  - [University Courses](Courses) - A list of CS programs and classes using Go.
   - [Resources for non-English speakers](NonEnglish)

 ## The Go Community